aartivnkt/intro-to-python/class_1/class_1.md

 Links to install Python depend on the OS, see links in this page to different installations https://www.python.org/downloads/

 For macOS go to https://www.python.org/downloads/macos/ and download the macOS 64-bit universal2 installer.
 Double click on the installer and install it.
-Then under applications, it will create a python 3.12 folder.
+Then under applications, it will create a Python 3.12 folder and automatically open the finder window for you.
 Double click install certificates command to install certs, and double click update shell profile command to update shell profile

 ### Test Python installation
 Open terminal, type `python3`, it should show you Python 3.12.7 version.
 To ensure Python and pip match up, check with